UPDATE. 31 Jan 2020. This beautiful photo is now on its way back to family in Toronto, Canada. See Updates Blog dated 31 Jan 2020.

 Emrys P Lloyd was born in 1927 in West Derby, Lancashire, England.
 He died in Mar 1929 in West Derby, Lancashire, England.

 Meurig P Lloyd was born in 1930 in West Derby, Lancashire, England.
-(He maybe died in Ontario, Canada, have found records that could relate to him in Canada, but not sure without certs).
+(He may be in Ontario, Canada, have found records that could relate to him in Canada, but not sure without certs).
 He married Joan Kaye in Jun 1954 in Crosby, Merseyside.
 UPDATE: The couple went to Canada in 1957.

 Glenys Ruth Lloyd was born on 27 Jul 1931 in West Derby, Lancashire, England.
 She died in Mar 2005 in Carmarthen, Carmarthenshire, Wales.

 Above and below are Timeline sheets for the couple.
 As you can see from the family tree details, Margaretta’s mum died just the year before she was married, but her father Hugh lived till 96 years of age and actually outliving Margaretta by 7 years.
 Thomas’s father died in the month of their marriage, I wonder if that’s why the bridesmaids wore black hats?
 Then his Mum died just two years later in 1926.

 These below are the 1911 census reports for Margaretta’s family first, her father’s Occupation in Welsh, meaning Craftsman, Stone Mason, Carpenter, Builder?
 I have been unable to find Margaretta.
 Then Thomas, who was 20 years old and a Clerk working in a Cotton Merchants, maybe the same place as his father, he was a Cotton Foreman Warehouseman.
 They all lived in Birkenhead, Cheshire.
 Was Margaretta maybe working in Cheshire?
 She was 19 at this time, could be how they met?